-5.4.23 Urban Charge Depleting Range Test.
+5.4.3 Urban Charge Depleting Range Test.

-- (i) Vehicle preconditioning, the vehicle shall be preconditioned according to F.5.1. - (ii) Dynamometer run.
 At the end of the cold soak period, the vehicle shall be placed or pushed, onto a dynamometer and operated through the Continuous Urban Test Schedule until the SOC Net Change Tolerances (specified in section F.10 of these test procedures) that indicate charge sustaining operation are met for two consecutive UDDSs, or a single UDDS if data is provided showing that charge sustaining operation can consistently be maintained in one UDDS.
-If there are no charge depleting hot start cycles, then use the next hot start cycle (after the cold start cycle) in the test sequence for the purpose of determining hot start emissions.
-For this case (no charge depleting hot start cycle), the manufacturer may optionally add one additional hot start cycle. - The Alternative Continuous Urban Test Schedule may be substituted for the Continuous Urban Test Schedule if the test facility is unable to perform the Continuous Urban Test Schedule.
+The Alternative Continuous Urban Test Schedule may be substituted for the Continuous Urban Test Schedule if the test facility is unable to perform the Continuous Urban Test Schedule.
 Refer to sections F.5.5, F.5.6, and F.11, for calculations of urban exhaust emissions, urban particulate emissions, and equivalent all-electric range, respectively.
-Emissions are measured for all test cycles when the auxiliary power unit is operating.
-For each test cycle for which emissions were not measured, the manufacturer must validate that the auxiliary power unit did not turn on at any time during the test cycle.

-- (iii) Vehicle charging after testing.
-Vehicle charging shall begin within three hours after either the charge depleting range test or the charge sustaining emission test, and the vehicle shall be charged to the manufacturer specified full state-of-charge.
-During charging, all applicable requirements in F.3 must be met, and energy consumption shall be calculated pursuant to the requirements in section F.11.7. - 5.4.34 Urban Charge Sustaining Emission Test.
-The Urban Charge Sustaining Emission Test is conducted cold, and after charge sustaining operation has been reached, or an optional charge sustaining test mode has been activated, and no subsequent charge has been performed. - (i) Vehicle preconditioning.
-If the Urban Charge Sustaining Emission Test is performed within 36 hours after the Urban Charge Depleting Range Test, the vehicle shall be preconditioned pursuant to section F.5.1.9.
-If the Urban Charge Sustaining Emission Test is performed more than 36 hours after the Urban Charge Depleting Range Test, the vehicle shall be preconditioned pursuant to section F.5.1, except for vehicle charging.
-Sections F.5.1.1 through F.5.1.4 may be omitted if previously performed. - (i) Cold soak: The vehicle shall be stored at an ambient temperature not less than $68^{\circ}F$ ($20^{\circ}C$) and not more than $86^{\circ}F$ ($30^{\circ}C$) for 12 to 36 hours. - (ii) Dynamometer run.
-At the end of the cold soak period, the vehicle shall be placed or pushed onto a dynamometer, and two UDDSs shall be performed during charge sustaining operation, each separated by a 10 minute keyoff hot soak period.
+5.4.4 Urban Charge Sustaining Emission Test.
+The Urban Charge Sustaining Emission Test is conducted cold, and after charge sustaining operation has been reached, or an optional charge sustaining test mode has been activated, and no subsequent charge has been performed. (i) Cold soak: The vehicle shall be stored at an ambient temperature not less than $68^{\circ}F(20^{\circ}C)$ and not more than $86^{\circ}F(30^{\circ}C)$ for 12 to 36 hours.

+(ii) At the end of the cold soak period, the vehicle shall be placed or pushed onto a dynamometer, and two UDDSs shall be performed during charge sustaining operation, each separated by a 10 minute key-off hot soak period.
 The vehicle must meet the SOC criterion in section F.10 from the start of the first UDDS until the end of the second UDDS.
-If the SOC criterion is not satisfied, the test shall be stopped, the vehicle cold soak shall be conducted again, and the dynamometer test run shall be conducted again. - (iii) Vehicle charging after testing.
-If the vehicle was not charged after the Urban Charge Depleting Range Test, then vehicle charging shall begin within three hours after the Urban Charge Sustaining Emission Test and the vehicle shall be charged to the manufacturer specified full state-of-charge.
-During charging, all requirements in F.3 must be met, and energy consumption shall be calculated pursuant to the requirements in section F.11.7.
+If the SOC criterion is not satisfied, the test shall be stopped, the vehicle cold soak shall be conducted again, and the dynamometer test run shall be conducted again.